-The Special Collections division includes University Archives, Hogan Jazz Archives, Rare Books, Manuscripts, the Louisiana Collection and the Southeastern Architectural Archives.
+The Special Collections Division includes the Hogan Jazz Archive, the Louisiana Research Collection, Rare Books, the Southeastern Architectural Archive and the University Archives.

 University Archives preserves the official records of Tulane University and information about Tulane.
 The archive holds over 3,600 linear feet of materials -- primarily documents, but also in excess of 11,000 slides, 55,000 photographic negatives and more.

 The Vorhoff Library contains some 12,000 books on women, gender issues, and culinary history.
 Areas of specialization within the library include the higher education of women and the history of southern women.
 In addition, the library also subscribes to more than 100 journals and newsletters.
 The library is named in honor of Nadine Vorhoff, who as president of the Newcomb Alumnae Association helped to raise the funds to establish the library in 1975.

 Tulane University, New Orleans, LA 70118 504-865-5000 firstname.lastname@example.org